mockoon/mockoon/packages/cli/README.md

   -x, --env-vars-prefix       Prefix for environment variables (default: 'MOCKOON_')
       --disable-admin-api     Disable the admin API, enabled by default (more info: https://mockoon.com/docs/latest/admin-api/overview/)
       --disable-tls           Disable TLS for all environments.
 TLS configuration is part of the environment configuration (more info: https://mockoon.com/docs/latest/server-configuration/serving-over-tls/)
+      --max-transaction-logs  Maximum number of transaction logs to keep in memory for retrieval via the admin API (default: 100)
   -h, --help                  Show CLI help

 EXAMPLES